 Roast the beets and remove the stems and skins.
 Slice the beets into rounds about 1/4-inch thick, dice them, or quarter them.
 If they are very small, leave them whole.
 Pack them into heavy duty freezer bags or containers.
 Label with the name and date and freeze for up to 8 months.

-If you have a vacuum sealing system, freeze the beets in a single layer on a baking sheet and then vacuum seal the frozen beets in meal-size portions.
-Label, date, and freeze for 2 to 3 years. check your vacuum sealer manual for more specific information.
+If you have a vacuum sealing system, they can be frozen for an even longer period of time because all of the air is vacuumed out.
+Freeze the beets in a single layer on a baking sheet and then vacuum seal the frozen beets in meal-size portions.
+Label, date, and freeze for 2 to 3 years.
+Check your vacuum sealer manual for more specific information.